mesosphere/marathon/README.md

     docker run -it --entrypoint=/bin/bash marathon:{version} -s

+Test it:

+    sbt test integration:test

+You have to set the Mesos test IP and disable Docker tests on Mac:

+   MESOSTEST_IP_ADDRESS="127.0.0.1" \
+   RUN_DOCKER_INTEGRATION_TESTS=false \
+   RUN_MESOS_INTEGRATION_TESTS=false \
+   sbt test integration:test

+The Docker integration tests are not supported on Mac.

+Also see the [CI instructions](ci/README.md) on running specfic build pipeline targets.

 ### Marathon UI

 To develop on the web UI look into the instructions of the [Marathon UI](https://github.com/mesosphere/marathon-ui) repository.